Azure/bicep-types-az/generated/azurearcdata/microsoft.azurearcdata/2022-03-01-preview/types.md

 * **netbiosDomainName**: string: NETBIOS name of the Active Directory domain.
 * **ouDistinguishedName**: string: The distinguished name of the Active Directory Organizational Unit.
 * **realm**: string (Required): Name (uppercase) of the Active Directory domain that this AD connector will be associated with.
-* **serviceAccountProvisioning**: 'automatic' | 'manual': The service account provisioning mode for this Active Directory connector.
+* **serviceAccountProvisioning**: 'automatic' | 'manual' | string: The service account provisioning mode for this Active Directory connector.

 ## ActiveDirectoryDomainControllers
 ### Properties